coplat/coplat.github.io/index.md

 ### [Stringies](https://github.com/coplat/Stringies)
 From Cassidoo's August 26th Newsletter: "Given a string s containing letters and digits, return the longest substring of s where the number of distinct letters is equal to the number of distinct digits.
 If there are multiple substrings with the same length, return the one that appears first.
+(My solution also got an honorable mention!:))